ResearchComputingServices/parallel-computing/_episodes/06-matlab-intro.md

 ## Loop Independence

 The above code works because each loop iteration is independent.
 This means that values calculated in a prior iteration are not required in subsequent iterations.
 This independence is necessary otherwise only one iteration could run at a time, with others waiting on results.
-So loops either must be independent in order to use parallel for loops.
+So loops must be independent in order to become parallel for loops.

 For example, this loop would not work in parallel.
 In particular the value of z(i-1) is used in the loop to calculate the value of z(i):
 ~~~